karinlag/BIOS9000/1_velvet_exercise.md

 * What do you think is the approximate expected k-mer coverage for your assembly?

-Stop here, we will discuss things together here.

 Now run velvet again, supplying the value for `exp_cov` (k-mer coverage) corresponding to your answer: